Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Introduction

 \section{Introduction}

-Roboticists have long sought to create intelligent robots that act as information agents capable of perceiving and understanding their surroundings while performing physical tasks to assist us in our daily lives.
-Central to their functionality is the representation they build of their surroundings.
-As mobile robots increasingly become an integral part of our lives, they inevitably collect vast amounts of sensor data over time that is essential to comprehending both the semantic and dynamic nature of their surroundings.
+Memory representations that encapsulate both the geometric and semantic aspects of the environment are crucial for robots to perceive and understand their surroundings while performing physical tasks to assist us in our daily lives.
+For instance, to answer a question \textit{"Where is my phone?"}, a robot needs to complete three steps: identify objects that could be classified as "phones," determine which one is specifically "my phone," and then locate it.
+Humans typically recall an object's position based on previous experiences, such as where they \textit{last} used it or where they \textit{commonly} use it.

 There has been a surge in research aimed at embedding semantic features into spatial scene elements.
-Most notable are the development of \acp{3dsg}~\cite{guConceptGraphsOpenVocabulary3D2023, hughesHydraRealtimeSpatial2022a, hughesFoundationsSpatialPerception2024}.
+Most notable are the development of \acp{3dsg}~\cite{armeni3DSceneGraph2019, guConceptGraphsOpenVocabulary3D2024a, hughesHydraRealtimeSpatial2022c, hughesFoundationsSpatialPerception2024, werbyHierarchicalOpenVocabulary3D2024c, honerkampLanguageGroundedDynamicScene2024b}.
 By representing spatial concepts such as objects, freespace, and rooms as nodes and their inter-relationships as edges,~\acp{3dsg} boast rich semantic features while remaining compact in memory footprint.
-While this body of work enriches the representation of the environment, facilitating basic navigation tasks such as object search, it does not adequately capture dynamic events, \ie{} interactions that result in changes to the scene, frequently occurring within those environments.
+While this body of work incorporates semantic information into geometric features of the representation, \eg{} grounding the concept of "my phone" into a node, they do not capture dynamic events, \ie{} interactions that result in changes to the scene, frequently occurring within those environments.

-Studies exist that focus on recording and verbalizing robot experiences and observations by leveraging the capabilities of~\acp{vlm}~\cite{anwarReMEmbRBuildingReasoning2024, barmannEpisodicMemoryVerbalization2024, xieEmbodiedRAGGeneralNonparametric2025}.
-This line of research enhances robots' understanding of how the scene can be interacted with and enables them to respond to free-form spatio-temporal questions from humans, such as \textit{"When did you last see my mug?"} or navigation tasks such as \textit{"Find me a coffee machine."} However, these works describe the environment using free-form natural language captions, which often leads to a lack or misrepresentation of the spatial features of the environment.
-This insufficiency can lead to issues, such as a lack of multi-view consistency or the aggregation of redundant information when the same environment is revisited multiple times.
+Another line of research focuses on recording and verbalizing robot experiences and observations by leveraging the capabilities of~\acp{vlm}~\cite{anwarReMEmbRBuildingReasoning2025, barmannDeepEpisodicMemory2021, xieEmbodiedRAGGeneralNonparametric2025}.
+This line of research enhances robots' understanding of how the scene can be interacted with and enables them to respond to free-form spatio-temporal questions from humans.
+However, these works often describe the environment using free-form natural language captions, which often leads to a lack or misrepresentation of the spatial features of the environment, \eg{} multiple events of "using a phone" can be captured as text captions, but they do not provide information about which "phone" the person is using.